PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.20.md

 # Making Changes On PhobGCC

 * Every time you give the PhobGCC a command, except for during the stick calibration process, the analog and c-stick will freeze pointing to the top right for 2 seconds.
+* If you're in game without input visualization tools, you will see your character roll to the right to indicate this, or you'll see the menu tilt due to the C-stick.

 # Safe Mode Toggle - AXY+Start